Even Worse Than That

 6. The person called-out has their survival reaction turned against them

 This one is not so much a new point as it is an extension of one made by Tada.
-In his article, he explains how the person called-out has no way to escape or defend themselves, and that this kind powerlessness is at the core of how traumatization happens.
+In his article, he explains how the person called-out has no way to escape or defend themselves, and that this kind of powerlessness is at the core of how traumatization happens.
 This is true, but things are actually even worse than that.

 The defensive reactions of someone called-out are not merely ineffective, they actually elicit more violence towards them.
 The way they try to defend themselves is, in call-out culture, framed as more proof that they are bad, abusive, unrepentent, “lacking empathy towards their victims” and therefore deserving ostracism and violence.
 The defensive reactions of the person called-out are effectively turned against them, and that is way more damaging and traumatizing than if they had no effect whatsoever (which would already be enough to traumatize deeply).
 To protect themselves, the person called-out has to learn to turn off its defense mechanisms, to not try to defend themselves at all.
 In the words of the philosopher Elsa Dorlin, in What a body can do: